Jill Tracy: Location-based projects and the Sonic Séance

-Joining forces with the Atlanta-based violinist Paul Mercer in 2007, the two have become revered for their unique traveling show "The Musical Séance," featuring channeled duets on piano and violin.
-Music is manifested via tales, objects, and treasured artifacts brought in by the audience, their energy, and emotions.
+In 2007, he began collaborating with Atlanta-based violinist Paul Mercer.
+The duo performs "The Musical Séance," a touring show featuring piano and violin duets.
+The performances are based on stories and objects provided by the audience.

 Jill Tracy is known for researching and composing alone at a piano in mysterious locales.
 Using the history, energy, frequency, resonant tones, and emotion of an environment to uncover spontaneous music.
 She calls these projects "The Sonic Séance," her own singular approach of "musical excavation" or "sonic archeology."
 These projects are done both with and without an audience.

 She has composed music at Victoria, B.C.'s landmark 1890 Craigdarroch Castle, San Francisco Conservatory of Flowers, abandoned asylums, mansions, cemeteries, and has worked with the San Francisco Botanical Garden since 2015 presenting her Sonic Séance live at night to audiences inside the Ancient Redwood Grove and the Garden of Fragrance, among others.

 Jill Tracy is the first musician in history to receive a grant from the renowned Mütter Museum in Philadelphia (Francis C. Wood Institute), the nation's foremost collection of medical oddities.
 She is creating a musical work inspired by the Mütter collection, and her experiences after-dark inside the museum.
 She spent nights alone composing music amidst the Mütter's vast collection of skeletons and specimens—which include the conjoined livers and a plaster death cast of the bodies of renowned "Siamese Twins" Chang and Eng, Einstein's brain, Harry Eastlack "The Ossified Man," books bound in human skin, and The Mermaid Baby.
 This in-progress project (which began in 2012) is called "The Teratology Lullabies."

 She was invited by San Francisco's historical Presidio Trust to research its archives and tour abandoned military buildings (dating back to 1776) with old records of supernatural occurrence.
 She interviewed over 50 Presidio employees, revealing their first-hand ghostly encounters spanning decades.
 This became her acclaimed stage show "Legends of the Presidio Ghosts," which premiered in the famed Presidio Officers Club Ballroom, featuring music composed on-site inspired her discoveries.
 For the past three years, it has developed into a nighttime lantern walking tour for visitors, as Jill Tracy guides them to the haunted locations, shares their stories, and performs a Sonic Séance live.

 The Secret Music of Lily Dale was released in 2022.